Calmquist/calmquist.github.io/_posts/2023-05-29-emotion-clouding.md

 # Designer Notes
 Obscure (Emotions) was detailed in Pyramid #3/99 p.
 9. Suppress Fear and Suppress Influence are Unfazeable and Indomitable respectively.
 A technique based on Fearlessness is an alternative to Suppress fear, but the Rule of 14 makes Fearlessness less useful without heavy Fright Check penalties.
 Resistant at the +3, +8 and immunity levels is another option for both techniques.

+A non Defensive variant is possible.
+It would obscure _your_ ability to discern emotions of others.
+Recalculating the cost is left as an exercise to the reader.

 The material presented here is my original creation, intended for use with the [GURPS](https://www.sjgames.com/gurps/) system from [Steve Jackson Games](https://www.sjgames.com/).
 This material is not official and is not endorsed by Steve Jackson Games.